 Short on hallway space?
-Consider a slimline shoe storage solution that maximises vertical space whilst maintaining order and easy access to shoes.
+Consider a slimline shoe storage idea that maximises vertical space whilst maintaining order and easy access to shoes.
 We would recommend choosing a finish that matches your scheme, for a barely-there look.

 Got a ton of shoes to stash?
 Despite its slimline style, each compartment in this shoe storage cabinet has double rows, allowing enough space for the whole family's footwear.
 Designed with space efficiency in mind, it only comes with front legs and can be positioned flush with a wall, making it the perfect addition to a narrow hallway.
 Find this Hemnes unit at Ikea.

 3. Maximise vertical space with a ladder shelf

 Ladder style units are an on-trend storage solution often found in bathrooms, living rooms and bedrooms – so why not bring them into the hallway too?
 Propped up against a wall, they make the most of vertical space whilst making a stylish addition to any hallway.

 Find this Step Up shoe storage unit from Oostor.com

-Need a solution for the laziest of tidiers?
-Hinge-lidded baskets are a great alternative to more conventional shoe storage solutions - and give you a quick clean-up rate.
+Need a shoe storage idea for the laziest of tidiers?
+Hinge-lidded baskets are a great alternative to more conventional shoe storage solutions – and give you a quick clean-up rate.
 They make a lovely feature in a hallway or can be easily stored beneath a console table.

 11. Choose expandable shoe storage ideas

 With growing families comes an ever-increasing number of shoes and a need for more storage.
-Whether you for-see this problem or not, stackable and extendable hallway shoe racks are a great solution and can be adapted to suit your changing needs.
+Whether you for-see this problem or not, stackable and extendable hallway shoe racks are a great shoes storage idea and can be adapted to suit your changing needs.

 Find this clever storage solution at Lakeland.

 13. Disguise your shoe cupboard for a sleeker finish

 If you're blessed with a spacious hallway and don't want your shoes or shoe storage to be a feature within your hallway, opt for a more traditional storage solution.
-Whilst large shoe storage cabinets with tilted shelves are designed to maximise space, a more conventional cupboard would work equally effectively and make a stylish addition to a hallway.
+While large shoe storage cabinets with tilted shelves are designed to maximise space, a more conventional cupboard would work equally effectively and make a stylish addition to a hallway.